astronomer/airflow-guides/guides/connections.md

 ## Define connections via environment variables

 Connections can also be defined using environment variables.
-Where you can define environment variables depends on your Airflow setup.
-Astro CLI users can use the `.env` file for local development or specify environment variables in the Dockerfile.
+Astro CLI users can use the `.env` file for local development, or specify environment variables in the Dockerfile.

 The connection can be provided in URI format (in this example defined from a Dockerfile).